 When shared initially, the hosted feature service item is replicated.
 If subsequently shared, the item is not replicated again, and instead, the existing item is shared.

-I get a timeout error after enabling sync on a feature layer in my ArcGIS Enterprise 10.5 portal.
-What is happening?
+Why do I get a time-out error after enabling sync on a feature layer in my ArcGIS Enterprise 10.5 portal?

-I get a timeout error after enabling sync on a feature layer in my ArcGIS Online organization.
-What's happening?
+Why do I get a time-out error after enabling sync on a feature layer in my ArcGIS Online organization?

 When attempting to share feature layer data as copies, I encounter the following error in the logs: "Failed to create replica.
 Multiple layers are referencing a dataset, which is not supported."
-What is causing the error?
+Why?